CiscoISE/terraform-provider-ciscoise/docs/data-sources/trusted_certificate_export.md

 subcategory: ""
 description: |-
   It performs read operation on Certificates.
-  The response of this API carries a trusted certificate file mapped to the requested id
+  The response of this API carries a trusted certificate file mapped to the requested ID
 ---

 # ciscoise_trusted_certificate_export (Data Source)

 It performs read operation on Certificates.

-- The response of this API carries a trusted certificate file mapped to the requested id
+- The response of this API carries a trusted certificate file mapped to the requested ID

 ## Example Usage